anikush-yes/anikush-yes/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-181717?logo=github&logoColor=white&style=for-the-badge)

 - 🔭 I’m currently looking for a junior QA tester position, which would be a great starting point for me 😊.
-- 🌱 I’m currently learning everything related to QA, prioritizing Selenium.
+- 🌱 Learning everything related to QA.

 # Feautered Projects